safa-gif/content-ops-starter/content/pages/index.md

             justifyContent: center
             textAlign: left
       - type: FeaturedItem
-        title: ERRANDS
+        title: PRESENCE
         subtitle: ''
         text: >
-          Any life admin that ends up on your mental list and you don't have a chance to do, we can cover that for you.
-Whether it be sourcing different products from grocers/shops, local deliveries, rearranging a cupboard etc.
+          It can be isolating becoming a new mum or parent and being at home with a little one.
+If you need company for a chat, advice from a mother or some time for your you and your child to spend with others, we could arrange this for you.
         image:
           type: ImageBlock
           url: /images/icon1.svg